-Continue to advance efforts to support historic preservation including establishing a historic preservation ordinance and commission, supporting inclusion on the National Registry of Historic Places, and identifying opportunities to support long-term maintenance of historic structures and materials such as slate roofs.
+6c.
+Continue to support historic preservation including establishing a historic preservation ordinance and commission, supporting inclusion on the National Registry of Historic Places, and identifying opportunities to support long-term maintenance of historic structures and materials such as slate roofs.

-Enhance the walkability and cycling opportunities on residential streets.
+6d.
+Enhance the walkability and cycling experiences on residential streets.

-- Implement the Calm Corridor traffic calming project to connect Bexley's three elementary schools with improvements like raised intersections protected bike facilities - Continue progress to install bike boulevard network; Consider bike only intersection modifications along appropriate neighborhood roads to divert motorist traffic
+- Implement the Calm Corridor traffic calming project to connect Bexley's three elementary schools with improvements like raised intersections and protected bike facilities; - Continue progress to install bike boulevard network; Consider bike-only intersection modifications along appropriate neighborhood roads to divert motorist traffic.

+6f.
 Consider a tree replacement ordinance for homeowners making significant changes to their properties that impact mature trees.